 When it comes to certain ingredients to watch out for, Patel says to specifically steer clear of four: oxybenzone and PABA, or para-aminobenzoic acid, a once-common sunscreen ingredient.
 Both of these chemicals are known to cause allergic reactions and are potential hormone disruptors.
 You’ll also want to avoid sunscreens containing fragrance, as they have the potential to irritate sensitive skin as well.

-Ahead, find 11 of the best sunscreens for sensitive skin.
+Ahead, find the best sunscreens for sensitive skin.
 (Hot tip via Patel: Remember the shot glass rule when it comes to application.
 “Use two fingers for the face, a shot glass for the top half of the body and a shot glass for the lower body,” she says.)

 The best sunscreens for sensitive skin